sec-edgar/sec-edgar/README.rst

 Supported Methods
 -----------------

-Currently this crawler supports 6 filings.
+Currently this crawler supports the filings listed below.
 Any of the following can be used in conjunction with the `Filing` class.
 Suggestions for supporting other filings (using the issues tab) is always welcome.

 -  **10-K**: Annual reports of company standing, includes financials